theplenkov-npm/newman-collection/README.md

 The only feature this module brings is simplified minimalistic JS-like creation of the collection file.

-Newman is a tool developed by a postman team works with existing files or URL in CLI mode or with a model from [postman-collection][postman-collection] module as node.js module.
-This module is nothing more than decoration of postman-collection calls.
+Newman is a tool developed by a postman team which can run existing  collections .
+Having postman-collection SDK available we can already generate collections on the fly, however working with this library directly developer experience was not that great.
+Behind the idea of this module I have personal experience of working with Express.js (get/post/head/put/delete and other https methods), fetch Web API-like headers declaration and finally writing scripts as Javascript not like strings

+Same code with postman SDK will take more lines:

 ```js
 const { Collection, Item } = require("newman-collection");